nancyshrestha04/8Weeks-SQL-Challenge/Case Study 1-Danny's Diner/Answers.md

 | ------------ | --------------- |
 | ramen        | 8               |

-- Most popular item on the menu is _ramen_.
+The most popular item on the menu is _ramen_.
 - It was purchased **8** times.
 ***
 5. Which item was the most popular for each customer?